erik78se/juju-operators-examples/README.md

 # Ops examples
 This repo collects example charms built with the juju ops framework.
-Contribution with your own examples is appreciated!
+Contributions with your examples is much appreciated!

 [Ops](https://ops.readthedocs.io/en/latest/) is a Python framework for developing charms.
 It uses standard Python structures to make charm development simple.